Eran-Levy-git/API-server-and-client-app/README.md

 <img width="704" alt="Screen Shot" src="https://user-images.githubusercontent.com/74136274/144747064-dfcc4584-e630-4aa3-81e4-f8399b7e43b2.png">

 **Specification:**
-The API server receives notification from GitHub Webhook related to every pull request action that was made on the repository.
+Build with exspress js the API server receives notification from GitHub Webhook related to every pull request action that was made on the repository.

-The server Retrieves from the notification all of the pull request details and store it in mongoDB.
+The server Retrieves from the notification all of the pull request details and store it in mongoDB using mongoose.

 Client-side grid lists all the pull requests details.